at boston college

 See definition for apps.bc.edu.

 BCPost allows you to create email distribution lists and manage them through a web browser.
 A listserv allows you to restrict access to specific users or moderate message content.
 Non-BC email addresses can participate.
-BCPost has many new features not available in BC's prior listserv service.
 Read BCPost documentation.

 BC's secure wireless network transmits data securely over the network and requires a password for use.
-Learn more at www.bc.edu/secure.
+Learn more at www.bc.edu/secure (BC sign in required).

 Username, Password, PIN, and LDAC.
 Learn more about BC's security credentials.

-BCshare is a new web service at Boston College.
 BCshare allows faculty, staff, and students to publish web pages without having to have any web development experience.
 Using BCshare, you can easily create pages, photo albums, blogs, resumes, and CV's.
-BCshare users can also create group spaces and collaborate using tools such as wikis and forums.
+BCshare also lets you create group spaces and collaborate using tools such as wikis and forums.

 To prevent spam or junk email from reaching your BC email account's inbox, ITS uses a spam blocking service which quarantines email messages it detects as being spam rather than delivering the messages to Junk folders.
 Learn more about the Spam Quarantine Service.